Environmental Impact Of Real Estate

 Sustainable Methods In Construction And Development

-In the short term, using heavy machinery results in increased energy usage in the construction phase and increased carbon emissions into the environment.
+In the short term, using heavy machinery increases energy use during the construction phase and increases carbon emissions into the environment.

 Finished developments will use more energy resources in the long term, contributing to the carbon footprint.

-The global shortage of fossil fuels has had a positive impact in that it has pushed construction firms to use renewable energy sources such as solar, wind, and geothermal power as alternatives.
+The global shortage of fossil fuels has had a positive impact by pushing construction firms to use renewable energy sources such as solar, wind, and geothermal power as alternatives.

 Economic Impact Of Real Estate Development

 Real estate development is an important driver of the economy.
-It employs different sectors within construction and architecture, financial and legal services, and operations, among others.
+It employs workers across construction and architecture, financial and legal services, and operations, among others.

 Of course, in the future, development will enhance property values, broaden the tax base, and bring more investors into cities.